Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Background

 Many prior works have explored data center participation in emergency demand response, a type of Load Shedding service operating over hours, which require data centers to reduce load during power grid emergencies~\cite{zhang2019data,google_demand_response,zhang2022hpc,xing2023carbonresponder,7039172}.
 Data centers shifting workloads to run during periods of greater renewable energy generation or cheaper electricity price are examples of Load Shifting service~\cite{Li2012-ISwitch,goiri2011greenslot,Li2011-SolarCore,Li2013-Chameleon,liu2011,dou2017carbon, luo2013temporal,lin2023adapting,CarbonScaler,10.1145/3698038.3698542, limitations}.

 The most challenging DR service is Load Shimmying, which requires participants to vary their load in minute or even second granularity.
-Examples include Load Following service that operates at 5-minute granularity, or advanced fast frequency regulation service, that operate at 2-second granularity (which this work targets).
+Examples include Load Following services that operate at 5-minute granularity, or advanced fast frequency regulation services, that operate at 2-second granularity (target of this paper).